jacksight/xina520_official_jailbreak/-REMOVE.md

 4. After tapping one of them, TrollStore should be uninstalled.

-5. Re-open the Persistence Helper and tap `Unintall Persistence Helper` then tap `Continue`.</details>
+5. Re-open the Persistence Helper and tap `Uninstall Persistence Helper` then tap `Continue`.</details>